Denj1X/Stake-Basic-App/README.md

 I used this [`template`](https://github.com/paulrberg/hardhat-template/generate) in order to work with Solidity contracts, with Typescript tests and deploying, using Hardhat in the same time.

 # App Features
-This is a basic staking app, which has these features:
+This is a basic staking app, for staking tokens and earning rewards.
+Users can stake their tokens and earn rewards based on the reward rate set by the admin.
+The contracts are written in Solidity and use the OpenZeppelin library for security and access control.

+The app has the following features:

 - [X] ERC20 Contract - A basic ERC20 contract, with a maximum cap and a mint function from ERC20.
 It has AccessControl, because only a certain minter (the owner), can actually supply with tokens.
 The ```Token.sol``` contract includes what I mentioned earlier.

-- [X] Stake -
+- [X] Staking Contract -  The contract ```Staking.sol``` which includes the actual app features.
+	[X] Roles: This contract inherited the AccessControl from ```Token.sol```, so we can use this feature to have an admin role [X] Setting the reward: Basically, only the admin can add a reward for the staking app [X] Staking: Users can stake their tokens by calling the stake function and providing the amount to be staked.
 ## Usage

 ### Pre Requisites